oracle/vagrant-projects/OracleDatabase/12.1.0.2/README.md

 ## Getting started

 1. Clone this repository `git clone https://github.com/oracle/vagrant-projects`
-2. Change into the `vagrant-projects/OracleDatabase/12.1.0.2` folder
+2. Change into the `vagrant-projects/OracleDatabase/12.1.0.2` directory
-3. Download the installation zip files from OTN into this folder - first time only:
+3. Download the installation zip files from OTN into this directory - first time only:
 [http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html)

     The zip files for Enterprise Edition (EE) are `linuxamd64_12102_database_1of2.zip` and `linuxamd64_12102_database_2of2.zip`.
 The zip files for Standard Edition 2 (SE2) are `linuxamd64_12102_database_se2_1of2.zip` and `linuxamd64_12102_database_se2_2of2.zip`.
 Make sure to download the correct files for the edition you want to use.
 4. Run `vagrant up`
    1. The first time you run this it will provision everything and may take a while.
-Ensure you have a good internet connection as the scripts will update the virtual box to the latest via `yum`.
+Ensure you have a good internet connection as the scripts will update the VM to the latest via `yum`.
    2. The installation can be customized, if desired (see [Configuration](#configuration)).
 5. Connect to the database (see [Connecting to Oracle](#connecting-to-oracle))
-6. You can shut down the box via the usual `vagrant halt` and then start it up again via `vagrant up`
+6. You can shut down the VM via the usual `vagrant halt` and then start it up again via `vagrant up`

 ## Connecting to Oracle